Skip to content

 Q. I am receiving program permit applications such as DLI and ALPs.
 What do I do?

-A. Only applications of students living outside a school boundary (and not part of a program) should be in the School Choice permit system, although there are exceptions for siblings of DLI and ALPS.
+A. Only applications of students living outside a school boundary (and not part of a program) should be in the School Choice permit system, although there are exceptions for siblings of DLI and ALPS, and for program students who wish to attend a school other than the one they were assigned by the program.
 Program permits are assigned by the District department over that program.
-Communicate the difference between DLI or ALPS programs vs. boundary permits to the applicant, and discard the application if needed.
 Refer applicants to the Teaching and Learning Department for more information about our DLI and ALPS programs.
 Some parents will apply to a program school for a regular permit while they wait for the District to accept them into the program.
 If you award this kind of permit, you are required to keep the student on regular permit for the duration whether they get accepted to the program or not.

 Q. How do I deny a permit application?

 A. There are no automated “denial” emails.
 You will need to communicate with parents the way you always have, and then discard the record.
 It is best to communicate with the parents before you discard the record.
 If a mass results email is sent, the parents may be notified that their application has been removed.
 Best practice: Discard (deny) the application while it is in the Submission Workspace.
 Once it goes to the School Choice Workspace, it gets a bit complicated.
 There you will have to remove the application from the list, and then go back to the Submission Workspace and discard the record.
-PLEASE ADD A NOTE TO THE APPLICATION BEFORE YOU DISCARD IT.
+If you discard a permit request in the Submission Workspace, edit and add a note first.
+Then discard.

 Submission Workspace Questions: